Ninjaondra321/docs-content-test/components/carousels.md

+# Carousel
 Carousels are nice.
 What else do you want me to write here!?
 ## Structure
 Once again, there's nothing hard with building carousels.
-You just wrap your carousel item in .
+You just wrap your carousel items in .carousel

 The structure is a little bit tricky, because you have to wrap the .carousel into .carousel-parent .
 This is because of other elements like arrows, that control it's behavior (left and right sliders)
 ``` html